 Get your FREE subscription to Write from the Frets Newsletter

-Have you been an acoustic songwriter for years?
-Or are you still building fret hand calluses while learning how to write songs?
-Either way, our newsletter has some mighty fine tips to bulk up your skills.
+Been an acoustic songwriter for years?
+Or are you still bleeding on the frets while learning how to write great songs?

 “Every issue you publish reinforces my opinion.
 I always walk away from reading them with lots to think about and attempt to incorporate into my songs.
 Thanks again for helping out the songwriting community!” —Greg Beck, Singer-Songwriter